iesiyok/trollthrottle/README.md

 	-	Assign the cores with core-ids to the applications in the `startup.sh` files, as presented above.

 	-	Clean logs of the applications.
 A bash script `clean_logs.sh` presented in the main directory.
+		Use this with care; if you have already run any simulations it will delete the results.

 	-	Assign your time zone for simulator in the bottom of `docker-compose.yml` file.
 		The default time zone value is `Europe/Berlin`.